Technical Architecture¶

 /api/text/analyze |

-Text analysis with percentiles |
+Per-passage analysis with percentile aggregation |

-The frontend loads this once at startup and drives all UI (filter sliders, table columns, text analysis features) from the metadata — no hardcoded property lists in TypeScript.
+Property definitions are served via GET /api/property-metadata, providing per-column ID, label, short label, category grouping, source, scale description, interpretation, display format, and filter configuration (slider step, log-scale flag, integer flag).
+The frontend loads this once at startup and drives all UI (filter sliders, table columns, bound pickers) from the metadata — no hardcoded property lists in TypeScript.

-Phonological Similarity¶
+Phonological similarity¶

-Runtime Similarity¶
+Runtime similarity¶

 Level 1 — Component similarity (within onset, nucleus, or coda):

-Level 2 — Word similarity (across syllable sequences): Syllable similarity = weighted average of component similarities:
+Level 2 — Word similarity (across syllable sequences):

 Soft Levenshtein DP on syllable sequences with substitution cost = 1 - syl_sim: